Mail Envelope/Letter drawing

 • Yes.
 Christina and I are both fully licensed through the Commonwealth of Virginia and board certified by the National Board of Physicians and Surgeons (NBPAS).
 Dr. Ailene is also fully licensed, and board certified by the American Board of Family Medicine (ABFM).

 • It depends what you mean by “specialize.”
 For clarity, we’re distinguishing between specialists (e.g. Cardiology, General Surgery, Pulmonology) and generalists (e.g. Family Medicine, Pediatrics, Internal Medicine).
 Generalists are designed to handle a very wide range of problems, and specialists are designed to be experts in a particular field or organ system.
-Some of our best friends are specialists, and we love working with them.

 Sometimes, though, when we’re asked if we intend to specialize, what someone actually means is, “are you sticking around for the long haul?”
 The answer: we love being Family Medicine doctors, and we have no intention for that to change.
 The community we serve as Family Medicine docs is the secret sauce in our lives; it’s what gets us up and excited in the morning.
 When it comes to giving people the best care possible, we’re all in.